Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Methodology and experimental setup

 \subsection{Actuation system}

-The actuator is a slot-jet placed at a distance $x_{jet} = 815 \mathrm{mm}$ from the leading edge.
-From now on, the symbols $\hat{x}=(x-x_{jet})/\delta$ and $\hat{z}=z/\delta$ are used to refer to the freestream coordinate with origin in the jet and the spanwise coordinate, both normalized with the boundary layer thickness at the jet location.
+The actuator is a slot-jet placed at a distance $x_{jet} = 815~\mathrm{mm}$ from the leading edge.
+From now on, the symbols $\hat{x}=(x-x_{jet})/\delta$ and $\hat{z}=z/\delta$ are used to refer to the freestream coordinate with origin in the jet and the spanwise coordinate, both normalised with the boundary layer thickness at the jet location.

-The actuator shape is a slot of $\lambda = 25 \mathrm{mm}$ length and $w = 1 \mathrm{mm}$ width aligned with the spanwise direction.
+The actuator shape is a slot of $\lambda = 25~\mathrm{mm}$ length and $w = 1~\mathrm{mm}$ width aligned with the spanwise direction.
 The spanwise orientation of the slot is preferred to investigate the two-dimensional effect of the jet actuation without the three-dimensional features coming from the horseshoe vortex generated at both sides of the jet.
 The air injection in the TBL is performed at a $30^\circ$ angle with respect to the wall as shown in figure~\ref{fig:SetUp}(c).
-This is a standard configuration for industrial applications, such as film cooling \citep{coletti2013}.
+This inclination is suited to energize the lower region of the boundary layer, since the injected flow remains attached to the wall \citep{Steinfurth2021pulsedjet}.
+Additionally, this is a standard configuration for industrial applications, such as film cooling \citep{coletti2013}.
 A slot-jet diffuser was designed to ensure a smooth transition from the circular pneumatic line to the nozzle exit section.
-The diffuser total length of $70 \mathrm{mm}$ is divided in an inlet for a rounded connection of inner diameter $4 \mathrm{mm}$, an enlargement section of $50 \mathrm{mm}$ length and $15^\circ$ expansion angle.
+The diffuser total length of $70~\mathrm{mm}$ is divided in an inlet for a rounded connection of inner diameter $4~\mathrm{mm}$, an enlargement section of $50~\mathrm{mm}$ length and $15^\circ$ expansion angle.
 The enlargement section is equipped with vanes to improve the flow uniformity across the slot width and reduce the pressure losses within the diffuser.
 The design has been carried out with the support of numerical simulations.